 Overall mental health can be managed in different ways.
 In-patient and out-patient therapy is an option, plus medication such as ketamine.
 Studies have shown that Ketamine can be used in certain situations to soothe illness associated with anxiety and other mental health issues.

-If you would like to learn more about the clinical use of Ketamine to help treat mood disorders please give us a call today.
+If you would like to learn more about the clinical use of Ketamine to help treat mood disorders or looking for mental health treatment facilities please give us a call today.